House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-We hope that this article will help you identify any wood types you encounter.
-Try to go through as many steps as possible to determine the kind of wood in front of you.
-If you’re still not sure, even after you have completed everything, don’t panic!
-Simply use one of the available wood identification apps to help you identify the wood type faster.
+We hope this article will help you identify any wood you encounter and determine which species is best for your project.
+Try to go through as many steps as possible to determine the kind of wood.
+If you’re still unsure, even after completing each step, don’t panic!
+You can use one of the wood identification apps to help you identify the wood type faster.

 Featured Image Credit: Sergey Ryzhov, Shutterstock